tpvasconcelos/tpvasconcelos.io/_pages/education.md

 - **Institution:** King’s College London - University of London, UK
 - **Period:** Sep 2017 - Ongoing

-During this 1 year mathematics graduate programme at KCL, I developed a strong and robust mathematical foundation for further studies and research in theoretical physics.
+During this 1-year mathematics graduate programme at KCL, I developed a strong and robust mathematical foundation for further studies and research in theoretical physics.
 Many of the technical skills I acquired here are highly transferable to other fields of applied mathematics and